calexa22/howlongtobeat-go/README.md

 # howlongtobeat-go
-A HowLongToBeat API clienr, written in Go.
+A HowLongToBeat API client, written in Go.